yandex-cloud/docs/en/billing/quickstart/index.md

    > [!NOTE]
    >
    > Linking a bank card is only necessary for creating a billing account.
 Funds from the associated card can only be debited after [activating the paid version](../operations/activate-commercial.md).
-At any time after creating a payment account, you can [change your payment method](../operations/change-payment-method.md).
+At any time after creating a billing account, you can [change your payment method](../operations/change-payment-method.md).
    >

       [!INCLUDE [yandex-account](../_includes/payment-card-validation.md)]

     - **Bank transfer**.
-<br/>After you click the **Create**  button (step 11), the payment account is created with the [Not verified](../concepts/billing-account.md#conditions) status.
+<br/>After you click the **Activate**  button (step 11), the billing account is created with the [Not verified](../concepts/billing-account.md#conditions) status.
 An email with further instructions will be sent to your email address specified in your Yandex or Yandex.Connect  account.
-It may take up to three business days to activate your payment account.
+It may take up to three business days to activate your billing account.

    9.2.
 Enter the legal details of your organization.